 Locate the Trend

 Now that we have a set of trend indicators, we can work on locating any exiting trends.
 When looking for trends always start with the largest time frames like the MN and W1 time frames and work backwards through the smaller time frames.
 Drilling down the charts and trends this way is called multiple time frame analysis.
+Multiple time frame analysis can be learned by any forex trader and is a powerful technique for market analysis.

-Filter With Support and Resistance
+Filter Potential Trades With Support and Resistance

-The experience of trading forex trends can be enhanced by filtering potential trade with support and resistance.
+The experience of trading forex trends can be enhanced by filtering potential trades with support and resistance.
 Look at the example below.
 This is the GBP/AUD pair, it is trending down on the W1 time frame.
 So you have located a pair that is trending down, now you would like to filter support levels to see how many pips you could possibly make by selling this pair.

 If a pair is in an uptrend on one of the larger time frame you could do the same thing by filtering resistance levels, since you are trading in the opposite direction.